Adaptive Policy Synchronization for Scalable Reinforcement Learning: Experiments

 \begin{itemize} \item \textbf{Environment:} \texttt{LunarLander-v2} \item \textbf{Timesteps:} 5 million \item \textbf{Learning rate:} $5 \times 10^{-4}$ \item \textbf{Steps per rollout:} 1024 \item \textbf{Mini-batches:} 8 \item \textbf{Update epochs:} 30 \item \textbf{Discount factor:} $\gamma = 0.99$ \item \textbf{GAE lambda:} $\lambda = 0.95$ \end{itemize}

-We evaluate the performance of our proposed \textbf{Adaptive Actor Policy Synchronization} (AAPS) method by varying the KL divergence threshold $\delta$, which controls how tolerant actors are to policy drift before synchronizing with the learner.
+We evaluate the performance of our proposed \textbf{Adaptive Policy Synchronization} (APS) method by varying the KL divergence threshold $\delta$, which controls how tolerant actors are to policy drift before synchronizing with the learner.